Alex-Lin5/Snake-JavaFX/README.md

 - Snake might bite itself head-to-head when user invokes the snake to move in opposite direction of snake body as snake status changes from resting to moving
+- You might rebuild the entire project, if the IDE throws out error that certain package is not found

 ## Acknowledge
 - Professor Nadeem Ghani \